 Best overall product to treat melasma

 Hydroquinone is an FDA-approved skin-lightening agent that works by inhibiting the skin’s pigment-producing cells.
-Four of our experts named it as an extremely effective way to treat melasma flare-ups — especially via products that combine hydroquinone with other active ingredients like exfoliating acids.
-Glytone Dark Spot Corrector, which came recommended by Dr. Yoon-Soo Cindy Bae of Laser & Skin Surgery Center of New York.
-The product combines hydroquinone with the exfoliant kojic acid; the acid will work to exfoliate discolored skin, while the hydroquinone prevents new discoloration from forming.
-You should apply a thin layer of the corrector only to the melasma itself, though, not to the rest of the skin.
+Six of our experts named it as an extremely effective way to treat melasma flare-ups, especially via products that combine hydroquinone with other active ingredients like exfoliating acids.
+Kunin recommends this serum from Differin, which contains 2 percent hydroquinone and works to fade dark marks over time.
+You should apply a thin layer only to the melasma itself, though, not to the rest of the skin, and wear SPF consistently to make sure no new melasma forms.
 And if your melasma pops up during pregnancy, you should wait until after giving birth before applying this or any product formulated with hydroquinone.

 Vitamin-C serum packs a major punch: It protects the skin against environmental damage and lightens dark patches, the latter being a big reason why three of our experts suggested using it to treat melasma when it erupts.
 “I always recommend topical vitamin C, my favorite being SkinCeuticals CE Ferulic,” says Dr. Justine Hextall of Tarrant Street Clinic in the U.K. “This formulation is very stable, which is important as vitamin C is easily degraded by light and heat exposure.”
 To further prevent degradation, Hextal suggests storing the serum in a cool, dark drawer.
 Dr. Sam Bunting, the founder of Dr Sam’s Skincare, also recommends using vitamin-C serum and suggests layering it under sunscreen in the morning so it can help protect skin from free-radical damage as it works to brighten.
 And Bae — who says she is very conservative when it comes to recommending products for pregnant women — says a serum like this is safe to use when expecting.